-Interestingly, the irreducible Floquet Hamiltonian is formally equivalent to the Hamiltonian for an $S=1$ chain with longitudinal and transverse magnetic fields.
-Since the $S_{\rm tot}^{\pm}$ term connects the sectors which have $S_{\rm tot}^{z}$ differing by $\pm 1$, $B(=2A)$ acts as the transverse magnetic field.
-On the other hand, $\Omega$ act as the longitudinal magnetic field.
-We can see this because the matrix components in the same $S_{\rm tot}^{z}$ sector are $H_{0}-m\Omega$, which translates to $H_{0}-\Omega S_{\rm tot}^{z}$ since $S_{\rm tot}^{z}-m$ is constant within each irreducible Floquet matrix (where the constant, being irrelevant, can be set to 0).
+The irreducible Floquet Hamiltonian is formally equivalent to the Hamiltonian for an $S=1$ chain with longitudinal and transverse magnetic fields in the present spin model~(\ref{eq:OrigModel}).
+Namely, since the $S_{\rm tot}^{\pm}$ term connects the sectors that have $S_{\rm tot}^{z}$ differing by $\pm 1$, $B(=2A)$ acts as the transverse magnetic field.
+On the other hand, $\Omega$ acts as the longitudinal magnetic field.
+We can see this because the matrix components in the same $S_{\rm tot}^{z}$ sector are $H_{0}-m\Omega$, which translates into $H_{0}-\Omega S_{\rm tot}^{z}$ since $S_{\rm tot}^{z}-m$ is constant within each irreducible Floquet Hamiltonian (where the constant, being irrelevant, can be set to 0).
 We end up with an effective Hamiltonian,